 Expressing Life and Death Through Art

-I am one of those artists that chooses not to make pretty pictures but instead to express my deepest self.
+I am one of those artists who choose not to make pretty pictures but instead to express my deepest self.
 That is the only way I can satisfy my soul.
 Ultimately, this means that with each work I create, there is a part of me that is revealed.
 Layers are peeled away and, in essence, a death occurs with a stroke of the brush.

 Image: “Rising from the Ashes”, monotype